 For guests who are prone to seasickness, we strongly recommend booking a catamaran; they are surprisingly stable.
+Children love them too.
 Remember to bring your medication with you.

 All yachts have Wi-Fi onboard, but it also depends on the area they are in.
 There are some blind signal areas.